 To help reduce the spread of COVID-19, all passengers and airport employees must wear face coverings or masks at all times.
 This includes pre- and post- security screening areas of the terminal and all other public areas in the terminal.
+Please visit the Transport Canada website for further guidance on face covering requirements for air travellers.

 Terminal access will be restricted to passengers and airport employees on duty.
 Meeters and greeters or those dropping off friends and loved ones at the airport are not permitted to enter the terminal.